MerosCrypto/Meros/docs/RPC/Eventual/Consensus.md

     When `descendant` == "MeritRemoval":
     - `partial`  (string):           Whether or not the first Element is already archived on the Blockchain.
     - `elements` (array of objects): The two Elements which caused this MeritRemoval.

-### `getSendDifficulty`

-`getSendDifficulty` replies with the current Send difficulty.
-It takes in zero arguments and the result of a string of the difficulty.

-### `getDataDifficulty`

-`getDataDifficulty` replies with the current Data difficulty.
-It takes in zero arguments and the result of a string of the difficulty.

 ### `getStatus`